 Wetland Habitat - Mud flats and marshlands contain fragile habitat subject to damage from human activities such as walking and vehicle use.
 Oil can be trampled into sediments by responders where it will not be recoverable.
 Avoid walking in mudflats and marshy areas of wetlands and waterways whenever possible.
 Use skiffs to access response sites if conditions permit.
 When crews must walk in soft bottom wetland areas to access cleanup sites, restrict the number and size of pathways.
 Mark authorized pathways with flagging or tape.
 Place temporary ramps (e.g. plywood sheets) in sensitive marshy areas where heavy use is expected.

 HAZARDS and RESTRICTIONS:

-Dept. of Fish and Wildlife, USFWS, and State Dept. of Parks and Recreation should be consulted before staging equipment and heavy traffic are permitted.
-Morro Bay is also designated as the Morro Bay State Marine Recreational Management Area MPA; and is governed by special protections established by the DFW Marine Region.
+Morro Bay is also designated as the Morro Bay State Marine Recreational Management Area MPA, and is governed by special protections established by the DFW Marine Region.

 SITE STRATEGIES